isabella232/primetime.en/help/release-notes/tvsdk-32-android.md

 * Green coloration appears for WV Encrypted streams when seeking is performed around the non-encrypted segment.
 * CMAF streams do not support ID3 events.
 * HLS streams do not support TTML captions format.

-### Known issues and limitations in the previous releases

 **Android TVSDK 3.0**